climaco-sarmiento/drawing-app/README.md

 # Drawing App - a simple DOM manipulation exercise

 This is a cool HTML5 canvased based drawing app that uses a JavaScript API.
 It is basically a simple DOM manipulation exercise that I did, following along with a tutorial.
-I have added support for the touch devices myself.

 ### Links